-NEW STUDENT EMAIL SYSTEM
+STUDENT EMAIL SYSTEM

-Starting this semester, you have a new Student Email.
-All college correspondence including grades, financial aid etc. will only come through this new source, starting in mid-February.
-Email from me will also go to this new source.
+You have a Student Email account.
+All college correspondence including grades, financial aid etc. will only come through this new source.
+Email from me will also only go to this Student Email. .
 To find out more, look for the link on the Pierce College Web page